LogariusIV/Alos_act1/README.md

-###**ALOS project**
+### **ALOS project.**
-##Hi this my Football api project
+## Hi this my Football api project.
-#The project is la liga live scores api
+# The project is la liga live scores api.

 **Pair : Benzidane Mohamed G2 & Belghali Abdallah G1**

-the first act 1 of the project : we generated 100 records using the code in listing 1 after of course modifying it to match our theme here's our code that we use in [JSON Generator](https://next.json-generator.com/)
+the first act 1 of the project : we generated 100 records using the code in listing 1 after of course modifying it to match our theme.
+Here's our code that we use in [JSON Generator](https://next.json-generator.com/)
 ```
 JG.repeat(1, 100, {
   id: JG.objectId(),